CharlesCara/DatastreamDSWS2R/README.md

 Thank you to @mbannert for his work making the package ready to be released on CRAN.

+## Update 1.6.2
+Improve documentation and return Instrument column in snapshot requests.

 ## Update 1.6.1
 Added handling of composite datatypes which return multiple values.

 ## Update 1.5.1
 With this update we have switched from using the RCurl/rjson to using the httr/jsonlite packages for communicating with the Datastream server.